 A Billing is a customer invoice and is typically created from either the Opportunity or Sales Order when an inventoried product is being sold.
 Once a Billing is created, it is posted.

 When posting a Billing that contains an inventoried product, the transactions entered into the general ledger contain entries for recording the revenue earned from the product sales.
 The related cost of goods sold is recorded upon allocation of the sales order in the Sales Order Inventory Movement.
 See Allocate a Sales Order above.

-To record the revenue a debit entry is always made to the Accounts Receivable Control GL Account set in Accounting Settings.
-The credit is created to the GL account used on the billing line labeled Revenue GL account.
+To record the revenue a debit entry is always made to the Accounts Receivable Control GL Account set in Default GL Accounts.
+The credit is created to the GL account used on the Billing line labeled Revenue GL account.
 This will default to the Revenue GL account set on the product.

 Restock a Returned Product

 Customer returns with inventoried products work the same as non-inventoried products and are shown in the Billing Map.
 The only difference in processing a return when a product is inventoried is that an additional step to record the restocking of the product is made via an Inbound inventory movement.

 The Inbound inventory movement is an accounting type movement and will record a debit to inventory and a credit to cost of goods sold or another expense GL account of your choice.
 More information on Product Returns is available in the Cash In section of the knowledge base.